mermaid-js/mermaid/docs/n00b-overview.md

 With mermaid I can spend a fraction of that time automating the diagram generation and end up saving even more time.
 I love it!

-However, a lot of the mermaid documentation is geared to professional frontend developers, and presumes a skill set which I simply do not have.
+However, a lot of the mermaid documentation is geared to professional frontend developers, presuming a skill set which I simply do not have.

 I needed a really basic instruction, and here it is.